Pakistan International Airlines FC

 Pakistan International Airlines Football Club, abbreviated as PIA FC, served as the football section of Pakistan International Airlines.
 Based in Karachi, Sindh, the club used to compete in the National Football Championship and Pakistan Premier League.

-The club is the most successful club in Pakistan in terms of league titles, winning nine National Football Championship titles, with their first league title in 1971 and their last title win in the 1998–99 season.
+The club is the most successful club in Pakistan in terms of champions titles, winning nine National Football Championship titles, with their first title in 1971 and their last title win in the 1998–99 season.

 History

 Early years (1958–1960s)

+The PIA football team pictured in 1966.

 The Pakistan International Airlines football team was established shortly after the formation of PIA Sports Board in 1958, to represent Pakistan International Airlines in football competitions.

-In September 1960, they participated in the Aga Khan Gold Cup in Dhaka.
+In September 1960, the team participated in the 1960 Aga Khan Gold Cup in Dhaka.